 P.s Make sure the products you are using don’t have any ingredients known as skin irritants or allergens.
 This includes citrus essential oils, artificial fragrances, dyes, sulfates, alcohol, and certain preservatives.

 When your skin barrier is damaged, it is time to show it some love and care by introducing some soothing ingredients to your routine.
 Skin barrier creams can help you out here.

 But there are plenty of natural ingredients that possess remarkable anti-inflammatory properties.
 They calm down the redness and pain and will help your skin return to its former healthy state.

 1. Aloe Vera

-there are a great many humectants that help hold moisture within your skin- glycerin, panthenol, hyaluronic acid etc. But aloe vera is my personal favourite.
+There are a great many humectants that help hold moisture within your skin- glycerin, panthenol, hyaluronic acid etc. But pure aloe vera gel is my personal favourite.
 Because it is cheap, easily available and extremely soothing too.

 Another wonderful ingredient for restoring your damaged barrier is oatmeal.
 It is one of the mildest natural cleansers which hydrates your skin as well.